jtank4/Attribute-and-Style-Editor/README.md

 Other usage notes:
 The notes property you see in the recommendedRules and exampleRules isn't a special property or reserved word; rather, you're just allowed to put any extra properties you want in your rules and it won't be a problem unless they are one of the reserved words of the add on like hasChildren, hasStyles, etc. or if it is invalid JSON.
 The validity of your JSON is checked when saving rules and if invalid you will be warned and given details below the save button.

+Getting checksum:
+This addon will be uploaded with every file zipped into Attribute-and-Style-Editor.zip except any preexisting Attribute-and-Style-Editor.zip, the rules folder, and the .git folder.